nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

 :exclamation: **Important information:**<br>
-In the event where the user wants to link multiple pets to an owner, ensure that for multiple pets that all the pets are unlinked.
-If any of the pets has already been linked to an owner, then the command will _fail_.
+In the event you want to link multiple pets to an owner, ensure that none of the pets are already linked to the owner.
+If any of the pets has already been linked to the specified owner, then the command will _fail_.

+Ensure that links are always from owners to pets, i.e. from `oINDEX` to `pINDEX`.
+If any other letter is specified instead, the command will fail with error "Input is not of the correct format".
 </div>

 <div markdown="block" class="alert alert-info">